Exalted about a new business idea and want a website development company to shape it?

 These days, Symfony vs Laravel tops the chart as a PHP framework.
-Every-time, any PHP developer starts to build a website then the main question which comes in his mind that is which PHP framework should he choose.
-Though there are many PHP frameworks which are available in the market but, Symfony and Laravel are the top-rated PHP frameworks for website development.
+Every-time, any PHP developer starts to build a website then the main question which comes in his mind is which PHP framework should he choose.
+Though many PHP frameworks are available in the market, Symfony and Laravel are the top-rated PHP frameworks for website development.

 Are you planning to decide between Symfony vs Laravel?
 Although both are the best PHP web development frameworks.
-But, to select the perfect one is your choice.
+But, selecting the perfect one is your choice.
 In this blog, we will compare the Symfony vs Laravel and mark the similarity and differences.

 Whereas, Laravel is useful for handling small projects as it provides a faster implementation.
 There is a built-in authentication system which simplifies the overall development process through an easy to configure option to migrate the database.

-Symfony framework can be faster framework if you use it properly.
+Symfony framework can be faster if you use it properly.
 It provides an excellent performance speed and it is highly adaptable to user needs.
-This framework offers many scalability options which you can achieve by optimizing propels and limit the number of objects.
+This framework offers many scalability options that you can achieve by optimizing propels and limit the number of objects.

 Whereas Laravel development is extremely fast.
 It uses the autoloading facility, so, the user does not need to maintain it manually and does not require any inclusion paths for designing add-on function.

 Symfony uses the Doctrine database in which migrations are done automatically for you.
 To access the data, you need to create a so-called repository function.

 While Laravel uses the Eloquent database in which migrations are not done automatically, you have to make them manually.
 To access the data, you need some knowledge of SQL since most of the functions are based on SQL equivalents.

 Symfony uses the Twig template engine that has some advantages such as a bigger community, nicer looking code, and a variety of keywords.
 Whereas, Laravel uses Blade that provides reusability of code.